MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-connector-actions.md

   - enduser
 ---

-# Share desktop flows that contain cloud connector actions
+# Share desktop flows that contain connector actions

 Sharing a desktop flow that uses connectors follows the same principles as any other desktop flow.
 However, there are a few more steps required due to the connection references in the desktop flows.